toddllm/petz/petz/docs/add_petz.md

 But it is better to take an old already created one as template.
 The better for mouse is piggy: no tamagochi, no orders.
-Open 'piggy_mobkit.lua' and save as 'mouse_mobkit.lua'
+Open 'piggy_kitz.lua' and save as 'mouse_kitz.lua'

-3. Edit the 'mouse_mobkit.lua'.
+3. Edit the 'mouse_kitz.lua'.

 - Firstly you have to replace all the 'piggy' coincidences to 'mouse' With the aid of you text editor replace: